Jokic's NBA MVP a win for hoops-crazed nations outside US

 AP Sports Writer

-LONDON (AP) — There’s no denying the international flavor when it comes to the NBA elite with Denver Nuggets center Nikola Jokic poised to become the fourth straight foreign-born player to capture the league’s MVP award when it’s announced.
-It’s the second consecutive time the Serbian big man has been crowned the best player in the league.
-This time, he beat out two-time MVP Giannis Antetokounmpo of Greece and the reigning champion Milwaukee Bucks and Philadelphia center Joel Embiid of Cameroon to mark another first — never before have the top three in MVP voting all been internationals.
-76ers coach Doc Rivers says there will be more, realizing former Commissioner David Stern’s global vision for the game.
+LONDON (AP) — Maybe it’s the ćevapi, or the souvlaki, or the mbanga soup.
+Whatever it is, there’s no denying the tinge of international flavor when it comes to the NBA elite with Denver Nuggets center Nikola Jokic winning the league’s MVP award for a second straight season Wednesday.
+Jokic made it four straight MVPs for foreign-born players.
+The Serbian big man beat out two-time MVP Giannis Antetokounmpo of Greece and the reigning champion Milwaukee Bucks and Philadelphia center Joel Embiid of Cameroon to mark another first — never before have the top three in MVP voting all been internationals.
+Antetokounmpo won the award in 2019 and 2020.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.